 What is a Rhino/Septoplasty?

 Rhinoplasty and Septoplasty are two procedures that are often performed together.
-The Septoplasty is a procedure to remove portions of the septum to improve breathing.
+Septoplasty is a procedure to remove portions of the septum to improve breathing.
 The Septoplasty can be performed without changing the appearance of the nose and the incisions are inside the nose.
-Septoplasties are most successful in individuals who have breathing problems as a result of a deviation in the septum as the cause of their breathing problems.
+Septoplasties are most successful in individuals who have breathing problems as a result of a deviation in the septum cause of their breathing problems.

 Rhinoplasty can be performed at the same time, which allows one anesthesia and one recovery.
 Many times, insurance will pay for the operating room time and anesthesia fees associated with the Septoplasty, which can decrease the overall cost.